EncouragingProgrammer/ecs_jousting_robot/README.md

 # ECS Robotics Jousting Robot

 **IMPORTANT NOTE** - I have not yet successfully connected the PCA9685 to the Freenove hat included in the 4WD Arduino Car Kit.
 The 6-pin connector on the hat labeled "NC, TX, RX, GND, 5V, GND" does not align with the PCA9685's 6-pin configuration of "GND, OE, SCL, SDA, VCC, V+".
 I am currently investigating whether the TX and RX pins can be repurposed to connect to the PCA9685's SCL and SDA lines.
+Since the SCL and SDA use I2C (explained below), using the TX and RX pins would require a software I2C library such as: https://github.com/stevemarple/SoftWire

 ## Robotics Club Jousting Robot Tutorial